antonhalim/oo-reddit-api-consumption-bk-002-public/README.md

 }
 ```

-Using the `json` Ruby gem, we get a handfull of very useful methods that will take
+Using the `json` Ruby module, we get a handfull of very useful methods that will take
 a JSON object and convert it into a Ruby hash.
 So, assuming we have a JSON object
 stored in the variable `data`, we can convert it into a hash like this: